courros/hnco/README.md

 ### Dynamics

-The purpose of this experiment is to study the evolution of the entropy in UMDA and PBIL.
-Any quantity observable through the log function of an algorithm can be considered for this experiment.
+The purpose of this experiment is to study the evolution of some quantity available through the log function of a given set of algorithms.
+In the example, the evolution of entropy in UMDA and PBIL is studied.
 Each algorithm is run only once on each function.
-This experiment shares the script for running simulations with the dynamics experiment.
-However time is expressed in terms of number of iterations instead of number of function evaluations.
+Time is expressed in terms of number of iterations.

 ### ECDF